-Frank Bongiorno, head of the School of History at Australian National University, said that Australia’s close national security ties to the US could prove a sticking point.
+However Frank Bongiorno, head of the School of History at Australian National University, said that Australia’s close national security ties to the U.S. could prove a sticking point.

-With ASEAN members such as Laos and Cambodia increasingly seen as near-vassals of Beijing, Australia’s own close security links to Anglophone countries via the so-called “5 Eyes” intelligence-sharing nexus might end up a moot point.
+ASEAN members such as Laos and Cambodia are increasingly seen as near-vassals of Beijing, a status that could be hard to square with Australia’s own close security links to Anglophone countries via the so-called “5 Eyes” intelligence-sharing nexus.

 “The question is whether and when economic or security common interests will outweigh all these thorny issues”Ariel Heryanto, Monash University